peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public System.Collections.Generic.ICollection Keys { get; }

-Gets a collection of the keys of this CBOR object in an undefined order.
+Gets a collection of the keys of this CBOR object.
+In general, the order in which those keys occur is undefined unless this is a map created using the NewOrderedMap method.

 <b>Returns:</b>